 We are located on NE 2nd Ave and 98th street, in the heart of Downtown Miami Shores and centrally located between I-95 and Biscayne Boulevard.
-Our lobby and box office open one hour prior to the first showtime of the day and the auditorium will open for seating 30 minutes before the film begins.
+Our lobby and box office open thirty minutes prior to the first showtime of the day.

 Our venue has plenty of free parking on the street and in an uncovered parking lot on 98th Street between Second and First Avenues NE, on the south side of the MTC buildings.
-Security officers are present in the 98th Street parking lot for screenings that take place after dark.
+Metered parking is not enforced.

-O Cinema Miami Shores at the Miami Theater Center is South Florida’s largest independent movie theater auditorium- featuring seating for 330 patrons, state-of-the-art digital projection on our big screen and impressive 5.1 Surround Sound.
+O Cinema Miami Shores @ MTC — located at the Miami Theater Center — is South Florida’s largest independent movie theater auditorium- featuring seating for 330 patrons, state-of-the-art digital projection on our big screen and impressive 5.1 Surround Sound.
 The venue is fully ADA-compliant and features over twenty assisted listening devices and spaces for ten wheel chairs.